- Code ANTH6005

 Upon successful completion, students will have the knowledge and skills to:

-- critically discuss the diversity of indigenous societies and cultures prior to colonisation;
+- appreciate the diversity of Indigenous societies and cultures prior to invasion and their continuities in a colonising context;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.